flancia-coop/doc.anagora.org/social-coop-tech-group.md

     - D: Firefighting within Mastodon - performance issues with someone Going Viral™.
 Pretty rare!
 Updates - somewhat lax if there isn't a pressing security update to apply.
 Big update (minor release) with quote posts.
     - G: Would be happy to assist on both fronts.
 What are the expectations for TWG members?
 Processes?
 Commitment expected?
 Process of transition into working group?
     - D: Don't think there's any structure to that.
 Often when there's a problem we gather around the chat, figure out a solution there.
 Onboarding has a set of steps - granting access.
 Authorization from social.coop membership.
+    - C: Also non-technical parts: meeting organizing, defining processes.
+We meet every 2 weeks, ideally (for security, and to know who is around) "active" participants would be coming to (or async catching up with) those meetings regularly.
+No on-call rota.
+    - G: Experience hosting servers for clients, would be interested to help.
+Interested to shadow.
+    -
+    -

 ## 2025-09-23
 - [[Dan]] [[Andrew]] [[Calix]] [[Flan]]